Phase transition of the 3-majority opinion dynamics with noisy interactions: Introduction

-The first consensus dynamics that have been studied in the presence of noise communication are linear opinion dynamics, such as the \voter dynamics and the \averaging dynamics.
-In particular, they were studied in the presence of uniform noise communication \cite{lin2007} or in the presence of some communities of \textit{stubborn agents} (i.e. agents that never change opinion) \cite{mobilia2003,mobilia2007,yildiz2013}.
-In these settings, only \emph{metastable} forms of consensus can be achieved, where a large subset of the agents agree on some opinion while other opinions remain supported by smaller subsets of agents, and this setting lasts for a relatively-long time.
+The first consensus dynamics (i.e.\ opinion dynamics for the consensus problem) that have been studied in the presence of noise communication are linear opinion dynamics, such as the \voter dynamics and the \averaging dynamics.
+In these dynamics, the function describing a single agent's state update rule is linear with respect to the states of its neighbors.
+Interestingly, they were studied in the presence of uniform noise communication \cite{lin2007} or of \textit{stubborn agents} (i.e.\ agents that never change opinion) \cite{mobilia2003,mobilia2007,yildiz2013}.
+In these settings, only \emph{metastable} forms of consensus can be achieved, where a large subset of the agents agree on an opinion while other opinions remain supported by smaller subsets of agents.
 However, the \voter model has a slow convergence time even in fully connected networks and a large initial bias towards some majority opinion \cite{hassin2001}, and the \averaging dynamics requires agents to perform non-trivial computation and, more importantly, to have large local memory.
 For these reasons, linear opinion dynamics struggle explaining the observed metastable consensus in multi-agent systems \cite{boczkowski2019,condon2019,natale2017}, and many research papers have begun to investigate new, more plausible, non-linear opinion dynamics.

-To the best of our knowledge, the \undecidedstate dynamics is the first non-linear opinion dynamics analyzed in the presence of uniform communication noise \cite{damore20}.
-The aforementioned dynamics exhibits a phase-transition which depends on the noise parameter, and a metastable phase of almost-consensus is quickly reached and kept for long time when the noise isn't too high.
-The \undecidedstate dynamics turns out to be a fast, very resilient dynamics, and this may explain why this type of process is adopted in some biological systems \cite{reina2017}.